0nin/emacs/README.md

-# Tiny tool to quick setup my .emacs.d
+# Quick setup for .emacs.d
+Deprecated, keep for history